 Another reason that religious mergers are rare is that religions are strongly tied to personal identity and tap into tribal thinking.
 When WhatsApp was acquired, its leadership was happy to adopt new identities as Facebook employees.
 But it is far less likely that members of, say, the Syriac Catholic Church would ever tolerate merging into the rival Syriac Maronite Church, even if it might provide them with economies of scale and more political power.

 On Twitter, I asked why there are so few religious mergers and got lots of interesting responses.
 People pointed out that reconciliation of doctrine could undermine the authority of the leaders, and that there is little benefit from economies of scale.
 Others noted that religious mergers aren’t that rare.
 Hinduism and Judaism may have began as mergers of smaller religions, many Christian traditions involve mergers with religions they replaced, and that even today Hinduism continues to be a merging of various sects.

 It’s worth repeating that economic explanations aren’t always great at describing the conscious motivations of religious individuals, who generally have sincere beliefs.
 Nevertheless, economic reasoning does a decent job of predicting the behavior of systems, and it’s been pretty interesting to learn how religion is no exception.

 In Part 1, I posted a bipartisan list of people who are bad for America.
 Those people present news stories that cherry pick the worst actions from the other side so that they can get higher TV ratings and more social media points.

-In Part 2, I want to post a list of people who don’t do that, at least for the most part.
+Here in Part 2, I post a list of people who don’t do that, at least for the most part.
 This isn’t a list of centrists.
 If anything, it is a more politically diverse list than the list in Part 1.
 This is a list of people who usually make good-faith attempts to persuade others about their point of view.